hrescak/Sketch-Flex-Layout/README.md

 # Sketch Flex Layout
 A Plugin for Sketch allowing for CSS Flexbox layouts using stylesheets and prototypes.
+Here's a [Medium article](https://medium.com/@hrescak/exploring-dynamic-layout-in-sketch-fdf0e825d1cf) with some background.
 To install the plugin download this repository as a ZIP and double click the Flex-Layout.sketchplugin file. **Important note :** *This is a very work in progress version for early testing.
 A lot of things are subject to change and using it on critical projects is not yet recommended.*

 ![](http://i.imgur.com/Z5A8Hqo.png)